Matis121/BeautyPlanner/README.md

 ## Main features

-- Create clients
+- Creating clients
-- Create services
+- Creating services
-- Schedule visits based on added clients and services in the calendar
+- Scheduling visits based on added clients and services in the calendar
-- Set aside free time in the calendar
+- Setting aside free time in the calendar
-- Modify working hours
+- Modifying working hours
-- View the history of visits for every client in the database
+- Viewing the history of visits for every client in the database
-- New clients are labeled to inform you in the calendar view
+- Labeling new clients to inform you in the calendar view
-- Utilize a mini calendar for quick date changes
+- Utilizing a mini calendar for quick date changes
-- Change the view in the calendar (day, week, month)
+- Changing the view in the calendar (day, week, month)

 ## Tech Stack